monahanj/medaka_embryo_heartRate/README.md

-Medaka-heart-rate-analysis
+Medaka heart rate analysis
 ==========================

-Python script segments betaing heart from videos of medaka fish embryos.
+Python script segments beating heart from videos of medaka fish embryos.

 Then performs Fourier Transform on each pixel in segmented area.